luckow/timeking/README.md

 timeking
 ========

-Uses the Harvest API to check who tracked the most hours this month in your studio.
+Uses the Harvest API to visualize how many hours the employees has registered this month in your studio.
+Groups them into 4 groups; Karmahunters, Goalies, Karmausers and Slackers.

 Getting started
-* open inc/get_ranking.php and fill in your Harvest credentials.
+* copy inc/settings.sample.php to inc/settings.php and fill in your Harvest credentials.
-* add some avatars to the /img folder, like this: avatar-[HARVEST USERNAME HERE].png
+* add some avatars to the /img folder, like this: avatar-[HARVEST FIRSTNAME]-[HARVEST FIRST LETTER OF LASTNAME].png

 Requirements
 * php5-curl must be installed